euroargodev/argopy-training/README.md

 # Material for Argopy training camps

-This repository is dedicated to the set-up and material required to follow Argopy training sessions.
+This repository is dedicated to host the material required for Argopy training sessions.

 ## Install and setup

-You will need to set up your Python environment with the last Argopy version and all required depedencies.
+**You will need to set up your Python environment with the last Argopy version and all required dependencies.**

+> Note that Argopy training camps do not start with an installation tutorial.
+We expect from attendees a working Argopy environment to start the training.

-Since all the training material is provided as Jupyter notebooks, you will also need to set up Jupyter and install the Python kernel where you installed Argopy.
+Since all the training material is provided as [Jupyter notebooks](https://jupyter.org/install), you will also need to set up **Jupyter** (we recommend JupyterLab) and install the Python kernel where you installed Argopy.

-All install and setup instructions are given in the "[how_to_install](./how_to_install)" folder of this repository.
+To get you started though, succinct install and setup instructions are given in the "[how_to_install](./how_to_install)" folder of this repository.

-## Content
+## Training Content

 A typical Argopy training camp is organized in 2 sessions.